ndcube/WebSocket-for-Objective-C/README.md

 WSWebSocket is a websocket client implementation based on the latest standard [RFC 6455][RFC].
+Licensed under the MIT license.

 Tested with [Autobahn WebSockets Protocol Test Suite][Autobahn].
 **Current results are:**